csquires/causal-rep-learning-reading-group/README.md

 **Meetings**

-Meetings will take place on Wednesdays, 2-3pm EST, at https://mit.zoom.us/j/96140287555.
+Meetings take place every other Wednesday, 2-3pm EST, at https://mit.zoom.us/j/96140287555.
 A password will be sent on the mailing list and on Slack prior to the meeting.
 Please do not share the meeting link or password.

+The meetings are recorded and saved in a Dropbox folder.
+Please see Slack or your email for the link to this folder, or send me an email.